OCP-on-NERC/docs/cluster_scaling_and_load_testing.md

 We will initially be starting out with 3 Control nodes and 5 worker nodes.
 From here we will scale up at intervals of 10 worker nodes per iteration until we reach the maximum number of available nodes.

+## Cluster Scaling Considerations

+Based on Red Hat [documentation][4], the control plane should be able to handle 500+ nodes.
+The first limitation the cluster will hit is network throughput.
+When adding nodes make sure to do so 10 at a time and run through the scaling tests after they've been added to the cluster.
+Once you start seeing pod ready latency reach an unacceptable level or memory/cpu usage above 80% consider adding infra nodes to take some load off of the control plane.

 ## Interval Testing

 After each interval reports that the nodes are ready we will use [kube-burner][1].
 The goal here is two-fold.
 First we want to make sure that we can schedule pods on each node, and second that we can max out node capacity without needing to add infra nodes to support the three controller nodes.